 Skip to main content

-Component Testing Config
+Component Testing Configuration

 When you launch Cypress for the first time in a project, the app will automatically guide you through setup and configuration.
 You don't need to do anything additional to get started.